Is Le Havre worth a visit? Planning your next vacation or weekend getaway?

 Reason 6 – Le Havre’s culinary scene

 Irrigated both by imports from the port and by the rich agricultural production of the surrounding countryside, Le Havre is a great place to eat.
-In our opinion, this is just one of the reasons to visit this unique city!
-As the culinary experience is an integral part of the journey and the discovery of the destination, let yourself be surprised by the halles gourmandes and their 22 food shops, roasters, tea rooms and delicious restaurants!
+And that, in our view, is just one of the reasons to visit this unique city!
+As the culinary experience is an integral part of the journey and the discovery of the destination, let us surprise you with our gourmet halls and their 22 food shops, coffee roasters, tea rooms and delicious restaurants!

 Our favorites include: